Skip to content

 run: {|| ^tail -F http.log | lines }

-}'# | .append log.spawn
+}'# | .append xs.service.log.create

 The service will:

-• Execute the provided Nushell expression
+• Execute the provided Nushell expression.

 Configuration Options